daniel-e-cabrera/CS-32-Final-Project/README.md

 - Mass and Garden
 - Winthrop House
 - Harvard Square (Southbound)
-Enter pickup stop:
+Enter pickup stop: (self explanatory)
-Enter destination stop:
+Enter destination stop:(self explanatory)

 After you have inserted these inputs, the shuttle planner will run and give an output that looks like this:
 (example)